Driving The Ring Of Kerry: Everything You Need To Know!

 This is a popular spot on the Ring of Kerry, but technically it’s off the route (just a little bit!)

-This is a great island with amazing views (stunning cliffs), great food, great people and a great lighthouse!
+Valentia Island is a stunning spot, that boasts amazing views (the cliffs especially), tasty food, great people and a charming lighthouse!

 Stop 22: The Restaurant with the best views (when it’s not cloudy)

 It’s their tagline, not mine!
-But this cute restaurant does offer great views over the Ring of Kerry and you can even get a bowl of Irish traditional stew (at a hefty price!) on your route.
+But this cute restaurant (Scarriff Inn which we mentioned before) does offer great views over the Ring of Kerry and you can even get a bowl of Irish traditional stew (at a hefty price!) on your route.

 We just parked up for the views, but there is a gift shop inside too if you need to pick up some souvenirs.

-These are just some suggested spots when driving the Ring of Kerry and when you get to Killarney, there are some fantastic spots around there too.
+These are just some suggested spots when driving the Ring of Kerry and when you get to Killarney, there are some fantastic places to visit around there too.

-I’ve listed them below, but I have not gone into detail as you can check out the full details on my things to do in Killarney post!
+I’ve listed them below, but I've not gone into detail as you can check out the full details on my things to do in Killarney post!

 • Muckross House and Manor